playgamesgo/PluginAnnotationsContinued/README.md

 As of version 1.2.0-SNAPSHOT the ```@ApiVersion``` annotation was introduced to bring compatibility for Bukkit's new ```api-version``` plugin.yml option.
 This defaults to ```ApiVersion.Target.DEFAULT``` if not specified or included.
 All pre-1.13 plugins MUST use ```ApiVersion.Target.DEFAULT``` in order for the plugin to be loaded correctly.

+# Disclaimer
+Originally created by md_5, this project is a fork of the original project by md_5.
+The original project can be found [here](https://hub.spigotmc.org/stash/projects/SPIGOT/repos/plugin-annotations/browse).